gliwka/hyperscan-java/README.md

 ## Limitations of hyperscan

+It currently works on OS X and Linux, only!

 hyperscan only supports a subset of regular expressions.
 Notable exceptions are for example backreferences and capture groups.
 Please read the [hyperscan developer reference](https://intel.github.io/hyperscan/dev-reference/) so you get a good unterstanding how hyperscan works and what the limitations are.

 hyperscan will only run on x86 processors in 64-bit and 32-bit modes and takes advantage of special instruction sets, when available.
 Check the original [project documentation](https://intel.github.io/hyperscan/dev-reference/getting_started.html#hardware) to learn more.